NEEL RAYA MD INC.

 What is the role of the primary care provider?

-Your primary care provider is usually
+Your primary care provider is

-disease and maintaining your health.
+preventing disease and maintaining your health.
 An internist is by definition a

 diagnostician, a person who attempts to identify the cause of your symptoms.